LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-inheritance/README.md

 }
 ```

-In reality, though, we might not want objects of type `Cat` to be created, since such a cat couldn't actually exist (a real cat would have a specific genus and species).
-We could prevent objects of type `Cat` from being created, while still enabling sharing of behavior among its subclasses, by making `Cat` and **abstract class**.
+In reality, though, we might not want objects of type `Cat` to be created, since such a cat couldn't actually exist (a real cat would have a specific genus and species, for example).
+We could prevent objects of type `Cat` from being created, while still enabling sharing of behavior among its subclasses, by making `Cat` an **abstract class**.

 ```csharp
 public abstract class Cat